airbytehq/airbyte/docs/connector-development/partner-certified-destinations.md

 1. Create a public Github repo/project for issue tracking, (to be shared with Airbyte and it's users).
 2. Respect a 3 business day SLA for first response to customer inquries or bug reports.
 3. Maintain >=95% first-sync success and >=95% overall sync success metrics on your destination connector.
 Note: config_errors are not counted against this metric.
 4. Adhere to a regular update cadence for either the relevant Airbyte-managed CDK, or a commitment to update the connector to meet any new platform requirements at least once every 6 months.
+5. Important bugs are audited and major problems are solved within a reasonable timeframe.
+6. Validate that the connector is using HTTPS and secure-only access to customer data.

 ## Functional Requirements of Certified Destinations: